harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 $ProgDir/extract_from_fasta.py --fasta $Genes --headers $DEGNames > $DEGFasta
 ```

-New data arrived on BC-1 & NOV-9, three different methods will be used to analyse expression differences by three different methods.
+New data arrived on BC-1 & NOV-9, three different methods will be used to
+analyse expression differences by three different methods.

-Method #1: Differential expression between isolates - Align all RNA-Seq to a single genome, then use DeSeq2 to call DEGs and pull out gene IDs from the text file.
+Method #1: Differential expression between isolates - Align all RNA-Seq to a
+single genome, then use DeSeq2 to call DEGs and pull out gene IDs from the text
+file.
 Do this on genomes of BC-16, BC-1 & NOV-9.

-Method #2: For different differential expression by gene ID - Align RNA-Seq data to the BC-16 reference genome, then call DEGs using mycelial reads from the same isolate.
+Method #2: For different differential expression by gene ID - Align RNA-Seq data
+to the BC-16 reference genome, then call DEGs using mycelial reads from the same
+isolate.
 Then compare between reference genomes by orthogroup ID.

-Method #1 will give candidates for avirulence genes, whereas #2 will provide differently differentially expressed genes.
+Method #1 will give candidates for avirulence genes, whereas #2 will provide
+differently differentially expressed genes.

-#RNA-Seq data was downloaded from novogenes servers with the following commands
+## New RNA-Seq data was downloaded from novogenes servers with the following commands

 ```bash
 mkdir -p /home/scratch/adamst/rna_seq/05012018